gowerrobert/StochOptMatlab/README.md

 ```
 which is used to determine stepsize using a grid search.
 The code should search to see if the combined method+problem already has a saved stepsize.
 If it does, load that stepsize.
 If it doesn't, calculate the stepsize using a grid search and save the result.

+2. Consider implementing option to perform standard preproccessing of the data.
+In particular, centering and scaling of the feature matrix X.

 ## Bugs and Comments